-- exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded or shared.
-As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited. - IV.
-Public engagement synthesis: The objective of this exercise is to consider current sexual communication, education, and information.
-Ultimate questions to consider are: Where is sexual information coming from, how accurate is the information, and how does it influence people's thoughts and behaviors?
-The objective is to consider one realm of sexual discourse that is covered in this course, think and consider what and how people view the topic, and finally come up with an innovative way (e.g. school activity, flyer, commercial, song, etc.) that could be implemented to aid in the discourse (communication) of this topic in a final synthesis.
-This synthesis will be more of a popularized format (rather than scientific) and should be written in a way to get accurate and clear information to the general public.
-Note: you do not actually need to make the discourse (such as music video) but you need to describe it, what info will be used in it and how you will distribute it.
-Enhances SLOs 1-4 - i.
+- i.
 Brainstorming session in discussions (10pts): Students will use discussion to brainstorm with their peers and TAs on potential topics and ideas.
-Attendance is mandatory.
-Note: a few students may want to do similar ideas, but every student must complete this project on their own. - ii.
+Attendance is mandatory.Note: a few students may want to do similar ideas, but every student must complete this project on their own. - ii.
 Extended Annotated Bibliography (1300 words, 20 pts): Students must find resources related to their issue that provides background information.
 Students must find at least six references to summarize and explain the relationship to your topic and significance of use.
-(6 pages max) (WR\) - iii.
+(6 pages max) (WR) - iii.
 Final synthesis (800 words, 30 pts): This is your final synthesis of your idea and the content of that idea.
 At least six references need to be cited and referenced.
 Provide the details of your idea and the major literature to disseminate to the public and how you will get this information to the public, possibly using relevant on-campus resources (i.e. health center or associations/clubs).
-(3-4 pages) (WR\) - GOAL: explain the problem, provide information that would be useful for students to know, and describe the platform in which this information and/or specific resources may be provided to students (video, flyers, vending machines, etc.) - a.
+(3-4 pages) (WR) NON-WR students do not do this project - GOAL: explain the problem, provide information that would be useful for students to know, and describe the platform in which this information and/or specific resources may be provided to students (video, flyers, vending machines, etc.) - a.
 Explain the problem - b.
 Provide information that would be useful for students to know, and - c.
 Describe the platform in which this information and/or specific resources may be provided to students (video, flyers, vending machines, etc.) How will you do it and what will it look like? - d.
 References cited section (not included in page count) must use at least 6 references - Resources can be internet resources (as long as they are reputable resources - generally with an author or by a specific organization, such as Planned Parenthood) - Peer-reviewed resources are best and can be found using the library's databases - V. Research Project: Students are required to conduct an original research project regarding the culture of sex and/or relationships on college campuses.
 The project involves identifying a focused research question and hypothesis, doing background literature research and organizing a well-thought-out project.
 This paper is set in a scientific format with an introduction, methods, results, and discussion and using primary peer-reviewed resources.
 The project involves several phases and components, briefly described below.
 Good writing requires revision and rewriting, which is the reason for multiple components and drafts.
 NOTE: more details on each assignment is provided on Canvas with associated grading rubrics to help you achieve the best score.
 Enhances SLOs 1-4